,br>

 LIEUTENANT: - and the middle-income housing project -

-CONSTANTINE: (FROM THE CORNER WHERE HE HAS STOOD, LISTENING) And don't forget the Irishman who runs the local pub.
+CONSTANTINE: (FROM THE CORNER WHERE HE HAS STOOD, LISTENING) And

 GREGORY: Ah yes, how could I forget O'Toole.